cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-11-game-winner.md

 }
 ```

-And, a bit more elaborate, an error when playing, in `x/checkers/keeper/msg_server_play_move.go`:
+Now, a bit more elaborate, with further checks when handling a play in the handler:

-* Check that the game has not finished yet:
+1. Check that the game has not finished yet:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/e50ceaedb52cbbb2e802a1c887657cdc8f52f25b/x/checkers/keeper/msg_server_play_move.go#L23-L25]
     if storedGame.Winner != rules.NO_PLAYER.Color {